PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/logging/loggingto/azureloganalytics.md

 For more details on how to generate messages, [see the dedicated documentation page](../basics/writing-messages.html)

-## Using the log

-> TODO: Add Content

 ## Logging Provider Documentation

-For more detailed docs, [see the full documentation for the PROVIDERNAME logging provider](../providers/PROVIDERNAME.html)
+For more detailed docs, [see the full documentation for the Azure Log Analytics logging provider](../providers/azureloganalytics.html)

 > [Back to: Logging](../../logging.html)